chanzuckerberg/czi-oss-training/03-improving-oss-impact/README.md

-# Module 02 - Participating in Open Source Communities
+# Module 03 - Enhancing your OSS contribution impact

 ## Chapters in this module 🗃